jonuwz/azure-log-delivery/README.md

 # azure-log-delivery

 This is an example of how to get logs out of azure virtual machines, via Azure monitor, log analytics export rules, eventhubs, collected by fluentd, and into splunk.

+When you spin this up, you'll need to wait ~ 5-10 minutes before your 1st logs are available to stream.

 ## How ?

 Using terraform, we create a datacollection rule that grabs syslog events and sends them to loganalytics.
-The VMs have the Azure monitor Agent installed as an extension There's a data export rule on the loganalytics workspace that dumps the syslog table to an eventhub.
+The VMs have the Azure monitor Agent installed as an extension.
+There's a data export rule on the loganalytics workspace that dumps the syslog table to an eventhub.

 On the other end, terraform spits out a local file that can be used by fluentd to fetch the data from the eventhub topics.
 Fluent inserts data into splunk using HEC.

 Rather than use fluentd, you could use splunks add-ons to pull directly from the eventhub.
 Fluentd is easier to demo.

 ## Usage